NorfairKing/smos/smos-docs-site/content/pages/smos-calendar-import.markdown

 ---
-title: The Smos Calendar Import tool
+title: The Smos Calendar Import Tool
 ---

 This tool exists to import your calendar from an external source into Smos.